-The Mass Festivals Program is a program designed to provide funding to help festival programmers meet the needs of producing, promoting, and developing audiences.
+The Festivals Program provides funding and resources designed to help festival programmers meet the needs of producing, promoting, and developing festival audiences.

 How to Apply

 Watch the recorded information session about the new online application.

 Create a user profile in the new grants management system.
 (See details under “New Grants Management System” below.)

 Fall/Winter Festivals complete the online application which opens September 13, 2021 at 10am (ET) and submit it by 11:59pm (ET) on November 3, 2021.